Echo Park (1986 film): Reception

 Echo Park maintains a 78% fresh rating at Rotten Tomatoes.
 Roger Ebert gave the film three out of four stars, saying that the film "has no great statement to make and no particular plot to unfold.
 Its ambition is to introduce us to these people and let them live with us for a while.
 The movie is low-key, unaffected and sometimes very funny."
+A contemporary Variety review described it as "wittily scripted and full of oddball twists", and paired it to Wim Wenders' Paris, Texas as both being "quite successful views of the States made by talented European directors".